gaetansels/windows-server-nerdnest-lab-1/documentation.md

 Before adding the client computer to the domain, we have to do some prep work.
-First of all because we are working with a pfsense we have to just like before with the DNS make sure that
+First of all because we are working with a pfsense we have to just like before with the DNS make sure that it is not on default but configure to be able to connect with the domain.
+So we change the DHCP to the domain IP because the pfsense acts like a router here and we want to route the client to the IP of the server.

 ![something](win_lab1_p12.png)